RashBabiker/Bear-classifier-using-convolutional-network/README.md

 # deep-learning

-Deep learning tests using fastai.
-The result is a functional number classifier with good accuracy.
+Deep learning tests with fastai.
+This project is a functional numerical classifier with good accuracy.